fetchai/agents-aea/docs/quickstart.md

 ### Launch the OEF

-Open a new terminal at the repo root and launch the OEF.
+Open a new terminal, *a directory level up*, and launch the OEF.

 ``` bash
 python scripts/oef/launch.py -c ./scripts/oef/launch_config.json